AWegnerGitHub/awegnergithub.github.io-content/2023_04_14_generative_motion_graphics.md

 was more useful than pages of text from NVidia.

 With that out of the way, it's onto the course material.
 The instructor is clear about the what and the why we are doing things.
-I appreciated the explaination of small bits of logic and the migration from hard coded sections to more dynamic blue prints.
+I appreciated the explanation of small bits of logic and the migration from hard coded sections to more dynamic blue prints.
 It was a good way to introduce a concept and the same type of thing I've done when teaching beginners.

 I have one issue with my blue print logic that the instructor didn't seem to have.
 I'm not sure if it's due to different versions